george-hawkins/boto-experiments/README.md

 Render [Blender](https://www.blender.org/) animations (using Cycles) on AWS spot instances.

-The following assumes some familiarity with AWS, that you've already got an AWS account and have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) set up.
+The following assumes some familiarity with AWS, that you already have an AWS account and have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) set up.
 See my [notes](https://github.com/george-hawkins/aws-notes) elsewhere on getting started with AWS.

 Running render jobs from the command line
 -----------------------------------------

-The following command will start eight EC2 spot instances to render frames 1 to 120 with 512 samples.
+The following command will start eight EC2 spot instances to render frames 1 to 120 of `foo.blend` using 512 samples:

 ```
-(venv) $ python run_manager.py --ec2-instances 8 --start=1 --end=120 --samples=512 my-blender-file.blend
+(venv) $ python run_manager.py --ec2-instances 8 --start=1 --end=120 --samples=512 foo.blend
 ```

 The `.blend` file is automatically packed to ensure that all referenced resources (textures etc.) are also included.
 The type of instance, e.g. a `g4dn.xlarge` (with an Nvidia [T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/)), is configured in the [`settings.ini`](settings.ini) file.